ChrisLynch96/data-analytics/notes/decision-trees.md

 A form of regression that shrinks the coefficient estimates towards zero.
 For a refresher on regression just go down [below](#Regression-refresher)

+Some common regularization algorithms are *adjusted R-square* and *Lasso regression*

+### Ensemble Learning

+Real simple, take various different models, train them on the data, and combine the results

+Works because the overfitting component of various models cancel each other when combined

 ### (brief) Regression refresher

 Technique used to describe a relationship between a dependent variable and one or more independent variables